 The Governments climate change policy has now been announced and goodness me – it seems they have learnt nothing.
 It is full of erudite argument and information, and is rich in the setting of targets for dealing with climate change and in the Principles etc that should drive action.
 The policy (or rather the Climate Change Bill) does recognise that practical plans needs to be developed, in fact makes it mandatory, but again there is no detail and indeed no recognition that practical plans which match the targets may have unpalatable and politically impracticable consequences which means they are never implemented.

-This focus on targets without supporting action has already been picked up by Richard Norman now a key spokesperson for Greenpeace in New Zealand.
+This focus on targets without supporting action has already been picked up by Russel Norman now a key spokesperson for Greenpeace in New Zealand.

 The approach that has been taken by the Government of course has ample international precedent – the focus on targets rather than practical action has been a feature of international work in this area from the original Kyoto Agreement to the more recent Paris Accord.
 And in practice none of these agreements has actually reduced overall greenhouse gas emissions, although to be fair some of the participating countries have achieved very significant reductions.
 Britain is one example.